-Section four had questions pertaining to the injecting drug behaviour.
-As the injecting drug behaviour are illegal in nature, respondents were first asked about prevalence of the injecting drug behaviours in general in their setting to understand how common the behaviour might be.
+Section four, had questions pertaining to druginjecting behavior; as this is illegal, respondents were first asked about the prevalence of this behavior within their setting.
+This was done to understand how common this behavior might be.
 Subsequently, recruited inmates were asked about their injecting drug behaviours to measure the prevalence of behaviour and related practices among the inmates.

 Section five had questions pertaining to the sexual behaviours and condom use practices.
-Like the injecting drug use practices, respondents were first asked about sexual behaviours of inmates in general followed by their own sexual behaviours and condom use.
+Like the drug injecting practices, respondents were first asked about sexual behaviours of the inmates in general, followed by their own sexual behaviours and condom use.